 I started out hand-coding ETL in an existing data warehouse in Informix 4GL.
 Then I moved to coding in Perl, then several ETL tools.
-I’ve used all kinds of databases, including all the big players in the space.
+These days I do most of my ETL in T-SQL.
+I’ve used all kinds of databases over the years, including all the big players in the space.

 I learned how to build semantic layers.
 I also picked up some experience with reporting tools along the way.

 These days, I mostly work as a data architect, although I still do a lot of ETL and semantic layer work.
 I modeled my first data “mart” back in 2004.
 In 2005 I built a data warehouse for a printing company.
 In 2008 I went to work for a cable company and spent nearly nine years designing and building out their large-scale enterprise data warehouse.

 In 2017 I built an entire data platform for a credit card processing company.
 This system included not only an EDW, but also an automated, config-driven, near-real time ODS layer, an entire chunk of company data I’d never concerned myself with before.
 The role of the data architect has evolved now to encompass all kinds of data, even that formerly outside of the monolithic data warehouse.

 As I write this I’m in a state of transition; after five years with the credit card processing company, I’ve moved on to become the senior data architect for a different company.
 They’re at the beginning of their digital transformation journey, so it’s one of those green field opportunities that I love so much.
 I’ll be “on the ground”, heading up the development and helping steer the direction of the new platform using 100% cloud-native tools.